 We can begin to understand God through our moral intuitions.

 It doesn’t matter if you believe the biblical writers/editors didn’t always understood God perfectly, or whether you believe God inspired every word of the Bible.
 Literature requires interpretation of a writer’s meaning and application to personal circumstances.
 This is why there is disagreement whether one should divorce or not according to the Bible.
-It depends on their situation.
 Biblical certainty is an illusion.
 Laypeople, much less biblical scholars who respect Scriptures as authoritative, disagree what the Bible says about same-sex relationships or gender roles to name only a few critical issues.
 Something isn’t immoral just because we think the Bible says so.

 What are some beliefs about God that are common stumbling blocks?